As-ajay06/BeatBox/frontend/README.md

   -- you can search the songs, this have some ugly UI for now.
 And unecessary files.

 ### using the beat box
-step 1: clone the repo
+step 1: clone the repo<br/>
-step 2: Install the necessary depedencies step 3: Now, create a spotify app.
-Get the client_id , client_secret. step 4: just paste your client id, client secret. step 5: Start the server.js step 6: Start frontend server
+step 2: Install the necessary depedencies <br/>
+step 3: Now, create a spotify app.
+Get the client_id , client_secret. <br/>
+step 4: just paste your client id, client secret. <br/>
+step 5: Start the server.js <br/>
+step 6: Start frontend server<br/>